 You may direct attacks towards any target your cards have the Range for.

-Close-Quarters (green arrows): Can only target enemies directly ahead of them by one row.
+Melee (green arrows): Can only target enemies directly ahead of them by one row.

 Ranged (orange arrows): Skips over a row and can target Backfield units or the enemy Frontline when positioned in the Backfield.